Narigane3/plausible-community-edition-traefik/README.md

 ---

+### Description

+This repository is forked from the [Plausible community-edition](https://github.com/plausible/community-edition) repository.
+It contains a getting started guide to self-hosting Plausible Community Edition with using Traefik as a reverse proxy.

 ### Prerequisites

 - **[Docker](https://docs.docker.com/engine/install/)** and **[Docker Compose](https://docs.docker.com/compose/install/)** must be installed on your machine.
+- **[Traefik](https://doc.traefik.io/traefik/)** must be installed and running on your docker host.
 - **CPU** must support **SSE 4.2** or **NEON** instruction set or higher (required by ClickHouse).
 - At least **2 GB of RAM** is recommended for running ClickHouse and Plausible without fear of OOMs.